March 11, 2021

-Mark’s Text Terminal will ramp up production.
-I plan to use my free time over this year not only to to publish material already in my data warehouse, but also to develop some new documents, especially on English usage, some short literacy exercises based on Barbara Ann Kipfer’s great book The Order of Things, and cross-disciplinary worksheets based on Judith Hochman and Natalie Wexler’s excellent framework from The Writing Revolution.
+Mark’s Text Terminal has ramped up production.
+I continue to plan to use my free time over this year not only to to publish material already in my data warehouse, but also to develop some new documents, especially on English usage, some short literacy exercises based on Barbara Ann Kipfer’s great book The Order of Things, and cross-disciplinary worksheets based on Judith Hochman and Natalie Wexler’s excellent framework from The Writing Revolution.
 And as I start to shine a light into the back corners and top shelves of my data warehouse, I find a number of projects I started then, for one reason or another, abandoned.
 For example, I have the framework for a unit on paraphrasing and summarizing that I anticipate with particular pleasure building up into something usable for teaching that important procedural knowledge.

 I taught under my special education license in New York City for 16 years, so you will find that the material offered on this blog contains a lot of language about that city, and even particular places in the Five Boroughs, the better to call up and build upon prior knowledge I could be relatively confident my students possessed.
 For more about using worksheets from Mark’s Text Terminal, see the About Posts & Texts page just above the banner photograph.
 Here are a set of users’ manuals for the most commonly posted materials on this blog.
 As below, you may email me with any questions you might have about the material posted on this website.
 Nota bene, please, that most of what I post here is in Microsoft Word: that means it is easily exportable to other word processing programs, as well as adaptable to your students, children, and circumstances.
 I wrote most of the material found on this blog for struggling high school students.
 Most of it can be easily modified for a wide range of abilities in students.